-Higham is one of the first in a small group of international artists and academics who pioneered the use of rapid prototyping and digital technologies in sculpture.
-He is an original member of Ars Mathematica of Paris, France an international non-profit organization devoted to promoting digital sculpture.
+Higham is one of the first in a small group of international artists and academics who advocated the use of rapid prototyping, cnc and digital technologies in sculpture.
+He first exhibited interactive VR sculpture and real world rapid prototype sculpture, also cast in metals in 1995 as seen at the Body Builder Gallery, Chicago.
+Also since '95 he has been a member of Ars Mathematica, Paris, France an international organization devoted to promoting digital sculpture founded by Alexander Vitkine and Christian LaVigne.
 Higham will be featured in the Ars Mathematica book on the history and early pioneers of digital sculpture soon to be published in Europe.

-He has held several academic teaching and visiting artist positions.
-He has undertaken many artist residencies and presents his work regulary through lectures, panels and talks at International Sculpture Conferences, Universities and Museums.
+As an independent Higham has held several academic teaching and visiting artist positions.
+He has undertaken many artist residencies and presents his work internationally through exhibitions, lectures, and panels at Conferences, Universities, Museums, Galleries and Art Fairs.

 Paul Higham’s work is driven by the concept of data and deals with the commodification of information and dynamics of data itself.
 He harvests grains of data from digital streams mined from population in real time revealing organicity, hysteresis & turbulence within our culture, visualizing in shape and form the flux of societal transformations such as the freeze and crash of the dollar.
 Retrieving real world data from sources such as the Dow Jones Index, the Statue of Liberty, The Texts of Malthus, Gold Futures, as well as GPS, weather and satellite streams.
 He synthesizes sets of data with coding & genetic algorithms, perturbs them with viruses & noise in order to generate automata in series thus creating new three dimensional fractal forms; a process he calls ‘Autotecture’ that in turn produce his ‘Data Sculpture’ works.